Modeling the Spectral Energy Distribution of Active Galactic Nuclei: Implications for Cosmological Simulations of Galaxy Formation: Galaxy formation and SMBH growth

-Figure.\,\ref{fig:mass-BHAR} shows the joint distribution of SMBH mass and accretion rate across redshifts, revealing a bimodal pattern in the density map for $\log (M_\mathrm{SMBH}/\mathrm{M_\odot})<8$ across all the redshifts of interests.
-The vertical dashed curves represent the resolution limit at $M_{\rm SMBH} \sim 10^6M_{\odot}$.
-One peak occurs around 10$^{-4}$ Eddington accretion rate, and the other near the Eddington limit with a separation point around 10$^{-2}$. { We note that the exact value of the peak masses could be affected by the incomplete SMBH samples at masses lower than $10^6 \mathrm{M_{\odot}}$}.
+Fig.\,\ref{fig:mass-BHAR} shows the joint distribution of SMBH mass and accretion rate across redshifts, revealing a bimodal pattern in the density map for $M_\mathrm{SMBH}<10^8\,\mathrm{M_\odot}$ across all the redshifts of interest.
+The vertical dashed curves represent the resolution limit at $M_{\rm SMBH} \approx 10^6\,\mathrm{M_{\odot}}$, and the gray dotted lines denote the Eddington accretion rate.
+One peak occurs around 10$^{-4}$ Eddington accretion rate, and the other near the Eddington limit with a separation point around 10$^{-2}$.
+We note that the exact value of the peak masses could be affected by the incomplete SMBH samples at masses lower than $10^6 \mathrm{M_{\odot}}$.
 The proportion of AGNs with high accretion rates around the high peak increases with redshift.
-At lower accretion rates, the scatter decreases at higher redshifts, indicating that extremely low accretion rates (10$^{-8}$) only occur at low redshifts.
+At lower accretion rates, the scatter decreases with increasing redshifts, indicating that extremely low accretion rates ($<10^{-8}$) only occur at low redshifts.

-For high-mass SMBHs ($\log (M_\mathrm{SMBH}/\mathrm{M_\odot})>8$), most AGNs accrete at a low accretion rate below Eddington.
+For high-mass SMBHs ($M_\mathrm{SMBH}>10^8\,\mathrm{M_\odot}$), most AGNs accrete at a low accretion rate below Eddington.
 The scatter in accretion rates is smaller for high masses than for low masses.
 Notably, at $z=0$, about $80$\% of massive SMBHs ($>10^{8.5}\mathrm{M_{\odot}}$) exhibit accretion rates between [$10^{-4.2}, 10^{-2.9}$] with a minimum near $10^{-5}$ Eddington accretion rate.
 Similar narrow accretion distributions are observed at higher redshifts, despite the increased frequency of mergers.

 In summary, the SMBH mass function agrees with observed data at $z=0$, where constraints are most reliable.
 SMBHs show a bimodal distribution in accretion rates, with greater variability for lower-mass SMBHs.
 In contrast, high-mass SMBHs exhibit less variation, typically remaining below the Eddington accretion rate.